Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - There are salespeople, agents, or other representatives operating on your behalf in the state.

 Depending on how your LLC is organized and how much profit you earn, you may be required to pay a Business Profits Tax or other business-related taxes in New Hampshire.
 But the state won’t know how to tax you unless you foreign qualify.
 Maybe you’re thinking it would save money to simply fly under the radar, but this could lead to some bigger fines in the future.
 It’s best to qualify as soon as you begin doing business.
 See the New Hampshire Department of Revenue website for more information on taxes.
+It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

-If you’re unsure whether or not you need to file for foreign qualification in New Hampshire, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in New Hampshire, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in New Hampshire?